 Institute Publications

 The Max Planck Institute publishes an array of works addressing fundamental questions in all fields of its eponymous areas of research: comparative and international private law.
 These in-house publications are supervised by the Directors, and by research fellows and associates working on their behalf.
-Editorial work on the publications takes place largely within the Institute, where we coordinate cooperation with authors, reviewers, publishing houses and other service providers, and where we see to the delivery of print-ready manuscripts to our pertinent partners.
+Editorial work on the publications takes place largely within the Institute, where we coordinate cooperation with authors, reviewers.
+In doing so, it is a declared goal of the Institute to make research results freely accessible and readily reusable through open access to the greatest extent possible.

 Current Publications